Here's what could happen if Roe v. Wade is overturned

 States that continue to allow abortion could see an influx of patients seeking care.
 For example, after Texas enacted its roughly six-week ban on abortion last year, some residents began to get abortions out of state.
 In the final four months of last year, Planned Parenthood clinics in states near Texas reported a nearly 800% increase in abortion patients from Texas compared to the same period in the prior year.

 Women of color will bear the brunt of further abortion restrictions.
 According to The Associated Press, Black and Hispanic women get abortions at higher rates than their peers.
-Women of color are also often poor and could have a harder time traveling out of state for an abortion, the AP said.
+Women of color also experience higher poverty rates and could have a harder time traveling out of state for an abortion, the AP said.

 Limits on abortion access can lead to negative long-term health effects.
 A major study from the University of California, San Francisco found that women are harmed by being denied abortions.
 The women surveyed who gave birth had economic hardships that lasted for several years, were more likely to raise the child alone, and were at higher risk of developing serious health problems than those who had had abortions.